Okitipupa: Foundation

-While some ikale communities claim direct descent from ife, others claim Benin, or Ugbo descent, and a few others elsewhere.
-Oral tradition confirms that there were migrations from ife ooye before the Benin contact of the sixteenth century, which tend to link ikale dynasty to oba esigie.
-According to the history, it occurred during the edi festival, an annual festival in ile-ife.
+While some ikale communities claim direct descent from ife, others claim Benin, or Ugbo Ilaje descent, and a few others elsewhere like Akoko land.
+Oral tradition confirms that there were migrations from Ife Ooye before the Benin contact of the Sixteenth century, which tend to link Ikale dynasty to Oba Esigie.
+According to the history, it occurred during the Edi festival, an annual festival in Ile Ife.
 For seven days, he claimed, the priest would spend mats on the floor on which all necessary rites would be performed.
-The mats would be removed on the seventh day, making the end of the festival, when the mats are removed, elders would say ‘’a ka ile’’ according to the history that was the day people now known as ikale migrated from ile-ife.
+The mats would be removed on the seventh day, making the end of the festival, when the mats are removed, elders would say ‘’a ka ile’’ according to the history that was the day people now known as ikale migrated from Ife.

-The people never settled in the same spot, when they met each other as they moved about, they exchanged greetings and asked from each other the day they left ile-ife.
-In response, they said that they left ile-ife ‘’ni ojo ikale’’ the day when the mats were removed from the ground.
-Since then, they have started calling themselves ikale.
-According to history it was claimed that ikale refers to an incident that happened during the second abodi's visit to ile-ife.
-Before he left ile-ife, he knelt down inside a circle of chalk to receive blessings from Ooni of ife.
-Ikale is said to derive from the drawing of circle with the hand, ika, on the ground, ile.
+The people never settled in the same spot, when they met each other as they moved about, they exchanged greetings and asked from each other the day they left Ile-ife.
+In response, they said that they left Ife ‘’ni ojo ikale’’ the day when the mats were removed from the ground.
+Since then, they have started calling themselves Ikale.
+According to history it was claimed that Ikale refers to an incident that happened during the second abodi's visit to Ile-ife.
+Before he left Ife, he knelt down inside a circle of chalk to receive blessings from Ooni of ife.
+Ikale is said to derive from the drawing of circle with the hand: Ika, on the ground: Ile.

 However, the genuineness of these migration theory riddles remains to be determined.
 What is clear that the culture of the ikale and the edo are relatively similar.
-Moreover, both ikale and ilaje oral traditions emphasize their mutual relationship with ife in their frequent mention of ife in their music and in their propitiation.
+Moreover, both Ikale and Ilaje oral traditions emphasize their mutual relationship with Ife in their frequent mention of Ife in their music and in their propitiation.